onflow/flow-cli/docs/query-transactions.md

 ---
-title: Query a Transaction with the Flow CLI
+title: Query a Transaction Result with the Flow CLI
 sidebar_title: Query a Transaction Result
 description: How to get the result of a Flow transaction from the command line
 ---